Table of Contents

 In addition to antibiotic therapy, patients with toxic shock syndrome are also known to be in shock and to have multiorgan failure.
 It was shown that corticosteroids might be helpful in sustaining a response to fluid replacement therapy.
 The administration of drotrecogin at the first sign of the first organ failure is thought to alter the prognosis.
 Fluid replacement therapy is indicated even if the patient’s response at first is not optimum.

 Patients with group A streptococcus toxic shock syndrome should receive clindamycin intravenously.
+Clindamycin is recommended because it is a protein synthesis inhibitor and reduces the production of pyrogenic exotoxin.
 The differentiation between group A streptococci and staphylococcus infection takes time, therefore, the co-administration of a penicillin with a beta-lactamase resistant antimicrobial.
 Nafcillin, oxacillin and first generation cephalosporins are good options here.

 In addition to the adequate antibiotic therapy for toxic shock syndrome, the original focus of the infection should be examined and treated.
 For instance, surgical wounds should be cleaned, tampons should be removed and patients with severe skin infections should undergo surgical debridement.